 The Problem

 Recognizing these challenges, our work began with an extensive review of existing literature and methodologies in this field.
-We analyzed various approaches and understanding their limitations in terms of generalization, context learning, and handling complex design structures.
+We analyzed various approaches and understood their limitations in terms of generalization, context learning, and handling complex design structures.
 These models, while groundbreaking, faced issues with overfitting and were restricted by the sequential nature of their architectures, limiting their efficiency and scalability.
 Our exploration didn't stop there; we also explored machine translation techniques, particularly in image captioning and description generation, drawing parallels between translating visual content into human language and into structured code.

-At the core of our system is the neural network; of course, that is doing the actual work.
-The process begins with autoencoders, a specialized neural networks that compress images into a compact, essential representation, stripping away redundancies while preserving the core structure necessary for code generation.
+The model architectureAt the core of our system is the neural network; of course, that is doing the actual work.
+The process begins with autoencoders, a specialized neural network that compresses images into a compact, essential representation, stripping away redundancies while preserving the core structure necessary for code generation.
 But our model doesn't stop there.
-After the autoencoder, the inputs advances towards the 'main model,' a sophisticated structure where the actual translation occurs.
+After the autoencoder, the input advances towards the 'main model,' a sophisticated structure where the actual translation occurs.
 By integrating the insights from the autoencoders with complex sequential and recurrent neural networks, the model maps out and understands the correlation between visual elements and their corresponding code structures.
 The beauty of this design lies in its attention to detail.
 While the autoencoders focus on images, the main model also takes into account DSL (Domain-Specific Language), an intermediate coding language that bridges the gap between graphic design and HTML code.
 This dual-input approach ensures a comprehensive understanding of the task at hand, leading to remarkably accurate code generation.

 The inference involves a unique intermediate step that plays a crucial role in the accuracy and efficiency of code generation: the use of Domain Specific Language code.
 When our model analyzes an input image, it doesn't immediately gives out HTML code.
-Instead, it crafts what we refer to as 'intermediatory form' or DSL.
+Instead, it crafts what we refer to as 'intermediary form' or DSL.
 This language, specific to the domain of web layouts, represents various page elements in a simplified manner.
 For instance, instead of generating a complete header tag filled with HTML content, the model produces a concise DSL command.
 But why add this extra step?
 The answer lies in the complexity of web design.
-Directly translating an image into HTML code places an immense contextaul learning load on the model, increasing the risk of errors and the memorization of code rather than true understanding.
+Directly translating an image into HTML code places an immense contextual learning load on the model, increasing the risk of errors and the memorization of code rather than true understanding.
 DSL, with its more straightforward commands, eases this burden significantly.
 By abstracting the design's essence, our model can focus on accurately interpreting the layout's structure and elements without getting halted in the intricacies of HTML syntax.

 @article{